Let's Talk About Milling At Home

 The first "improvement," beyond power sources,in mills was the use of steel rollers.
 Two steel rollers are controlled to precise separations to crush the grain with a high degree of precision.
 This allowed a much higher speed process while keeping temperature of the flour under control.
 Also steel rollers don't get dull the way a stone does.

 By changing the spacing between the steel rollers, the miller can separate different parts of the grain making it easy to separate the bran, the kernel and the endosperm.
 Some industry observers say there are many different streams, or fractions, coming from the mill.
 The different fractions are processed and handled differently.
-The bran is typically sold as animal feed, and the whole wheat we buy is a recombination of some of the streams.
-Many people feel steel rollers don't produce as good a quality as stone grinding.
+The bran is typically sold as animal feed.
+Some misinformed enthusiasts say that the mills combine the streams they want and package the result as whole wheat flour.
+However, the USDA requires that whole grain flour be unchanged from the input grain, except in that it is milled.
+If the mills stripped out the germ, the mill would be violating the law.
+Still, many people feel steel rollers don't produce as good a quality as stone grinding.
 It isn't clear if this is inevitable, or the result of modern milling practices.

 A modification of steel rollers was the use of steel wheels, which act like stone milling wheels.
 The classic KitchenAid grain mill, one of the first home grain mills, uses this.
 They rarely need to be sharpened.
 The link, above, is to the latest version of the KitchenAid grain mill attachment.
 We used an older version.